abdularis/abdularis.github.io/_posts/2018-06-06-circle_image_view.md

 }
 {% endhighlight %}

-## Initialize Fields
+### Initialize fields
 Initialize all fields we have defined above in the second contructor, when we specify this view attributes in xml layout file this constructor would be called with the AttributeSet parameter containing those xml attributes.
-We first check if the AttributeSet is not null, if true then query all defined attributes.
+First check if the AttributeSet is not null, if true then query all defined attributes.
 {% highlight java %}
 public class CircleImageView extends ImageView {